devsecops-workshop/workshop-guide/content/3-inner-loop/_index.md

 ```

 ## Use odo to Deploy and Update our Application

+**odo** or 'OpenShift do' is a cli that enables developers to get started quickly with cloud native app development without being a Kubernetes expert.
+It offers support for multiple runtimes and you can easily setup microservice components, push code changes into running containers and debug remotely with just a few simple commands.
+To find out more, have look [here](https://odo.dev/)

 First use `odo` ("OpenShift Do") to list the programming languages/frameworks it supports